obsidiansystems/obelisk/lib/route/docs/introduction.md

 it could be _any_ one of the sub-routes.

 To achieve the desired modularity we use the type of the sub-route as an argument to this top-level route constructor.
-Meaning that this route may have as many possible values as there are values of the sub-route.

-When it comes to how this appears in the address bar, we're only concerned with how this segment of the sub-route.
-How the rest of the route appears is the responsibility of the sub-route `Encoder`.

 We will build this route in `Common.Route` using a [Generalised Algebraic Data Type](http://dev.stephendiehl.com/hask/#gadts), or 'GADT'.
-The reason for this is that it allows `obelisk-route` to leverage the available type information for greater type-safety and to provide the guarantees that this package is built upon.
+Part of the reason for this is that it more providese more detailed type information for greater type-safety that aid in providing the guarantees that this package is built upon.

 If you've not encountered GADTs before, or you're a bit rusty, check out the following links for more information:
 * [What I Wish I Knew When Learning Haskell - GADTs](http://dev.stephendiehl.com/hask/#gadts)